Research and Innovation for Global Health Transformation (RIGHT) - Call 3 Frequently Asked Questions

 Will LMIC partners receive direct funding from NIHR or via the lead UK institution?

-As per the guidance, all funds will be provided to the host UK institution.
+As per the guidance, all funds will be provided to the UK Host institution.
 The Host institution will be responsible for disbursing funds to the LMIC institution.

 Would the call consider providing part funding for studies?